cs3110/textbook/intro/pl.md

 A great general-purpose programming language...

-- lets you say things concisely and understandably at the right level of abstraction
+- lets you say things concisely and understandably at the right level of abstraction;

-- lets you extend the language with new features that are specific to a domain but blend in well with the rest of the language.
+- lets you extend the language with new features that are specific to a domain but blend in well with the rest of the language;

-- makes it easy to write *correct* code, with good performance
+- makes it easy to write *correct* code, with good performance;

-- makes it easy to change the code when you find out the specification has changed
+- makes it easy to change the code when you find out the specification has changed;

-- makes it easy to re-use code
+- makes it easy to re-use code; and

 - is easy to learn.